Hado-99/python-file-organiser-for-windows/README.md

 branch.
 Pull requests are warmly welcome.

 You are welcome to contribute to this code.

-Somethings I would consider adding functionality for:
+Some things I would consider adding functionality for:
 - making this compatible with Mac and Linux;
 - ability to listen to a folder and when files are added then those files get moved to the applicable file type folder When you publish something open source, one of the greatest motivations is that